Some More of Samoa

 Some More of Samoa is a 1941 short subject directed by Del Lord starring American slapstick comedy team The Three Stooges (Moe Howard, Larry Fine and Curly Howard).
 It is the 59th entry in the series released by Columbia Pictures starring the comedians, who released 190 shorts for the studio between 1934 and 1959.

 Plot

-The Stooges are tree surgeons who are enlisted by a rich old man to find a mate for his rare puckerless persimmon tree.
-The boys sail to the fictional tropical island of Rhum-Boogie to find the tree.
-When they arrive they are captured by the natives and will be eaten unless Curly marries the Chief's ugly sister.
-The Stooges manage to escape with the tree and, after a confrontation with an alligator, sail off with their prize.
-Their boat however, slowly sinks into the water.
+The Stooges are professional arborists commissioned by a wealthy elderly gentleman to procure a suitable companion for his prized puckerless persimmon tree.
+Embarking on a journey to the fictitious tropical island of Rhum-Boogie, the Stooges encounter adversity upon arrival, finding themselves captured by the indigenous inhabitants who threaten them with consumption unless Curly consents to marry the Chief's unattractive sibling.

+Through resourcefulness and fortitude, the Stooges successfully evade captivity and secure the prized tree.
+However, their triumph is marred by a perilous encounter with an alligator, culminating in a precarious escape.